isaacwoodruff/simplysportscience/README.md

     - A Call-To-Action for signing up to a newsletter and registering an account
     - Some companies that the website lists jobs for
     - A small selection of articles from the blog

-##### Job Search
-- The main component is the search feature for finding all jobs on the website with an option to:
-    - Filter by location, type of employment, or/and categories
-    - Save jobs to favourites list.
-If user hasn't got an account this leads to them signing up to use this feature
-    - Set alerts for a specific search parameter *e.g. biomechanist jobs in New York, US.*
-    - Apply for jobs without having registered an account.
-Their email can still be captured for newsletter
-- Call-To-Action for signing up to a newsletter and registering an account

-##### Employers Page
-- List reasons why employers would benefit from posting listings on the website
-- Access to candidate profile/CV database
-- Pricing packages for posting jobs
-- Sign up form

-##### Candidates Page
-- List reasons why candidates would benefit from signing up to an account, some are:
-    - Newsletter of newest jobs, and industry specific career advise
-    - Easy one click applications (by uploading CV or filling out profile on signup)
-    - Customized job alerts
-- Sign up form

 ##### Blog
 - A blog with: